kochanA/kochana/README.md

 ### Hi there 👋
-I'm a programmer with over a year and a half of professional experience. 🔭 My work presents me with daily challenges related to databases, programming, and integrating various API interfaces. ✨ Currently, I am involved in expanding an ERP system using the Odoo platform.
+I'm a programmer with nearly two years of professional experience. 🔭 My work presents me with daily challenges related to databases, programming, and integrating various API interfaces. ✨ Currently, I'm involved in expanding an ERP system using the Odoo platform.
 My main area of responsibility is the further development of an application for comprehensive offer management across different markets.
 My efforts are focused on automating business processes to increase efficiency. 🚀 I have a deep understanding of communication with external API interfaces, which I often utilize for smooth data transmission.

 <div align="center">